Ever feel guilty for wanting space from the people who raised you?

 So, while setting limits with family members is challenging, that doesn't mean you should avoid it.
 In fact, it's simply time to learn how to set those limits and feel a lot freer as a result.

-In 'The Wait,' DeVon Franklin and Meagan Good talk in detail about how to build healthy relationships and genuine connections.
+In 'The Wait,' Devon Franklin and Meagan Good discuss in detail how to build healthy relationships and genuine connections.
 They state this is all based on trust, shared values, and communication.
 Remember, it doesn't all have to be someone else's way; it's a two-way street!

 "It takes time and self-control to take in information, let people reveal their true character, be consistent and disciplined, and give conflicts time to work themselves out."